Two of England's most famous kings—Henry I and Henry VIII—took very different approaches to money.

 The former was great.
 The latter was lousy.

 Henry I of England came to the throne in 1100, just 34 years after his Norman father William the Conqueror seized the throne by invasion in 1066.
-Henry ruled for more than 35 years until his death in 1135.
+Henry ruled for more than 35 years until he died in 1135.
 He was a harsh authoritarian, but then, so were virtually all potentates of that day.

 In his magisterial biography of Henry I, historian C. Warren Hollister writes, “These sanctions were in keeping with traditional English laws against false coining, and Henry received general praise and gratitude for enforcing them.”